APickledWalrus/ENGCMP0600-programming-manual/README.md

 Click on the link above on the "here" to access the site.
 Different pages are accessed by clicking on the various language names on the head bar.

 #### How do I contribute?
+1. Fork the repository.
+2. Make changes as desired.
+3. Once content with the edits, do a pull request.
+4. Request acceptance/denial results release within 7 days.

+#### Why weren't my edits accepted?
+Requests are only denied if they do not abide the terms and policies.

 #### Why isn't the page content updating?
 Give the website a few minutes at least to update.
 If the site doesn't update with the newly added information, please contact programmingmanual.help@gmail.com.